scrapy/scrapy/docs/topics/jobs.rst

 Scrapy implements priority queues by keeping a list of functionally separate FIFO queues that each have a priority number assigned to them.
 The scheduler needs to keep track of these queue/priority mappings in order to load the queues from disk and pick up where it left off.

-(Is this actually true?
-It seems to me like all of this information can be recovered from the directory structure itself since the priorities are used for the sub-directory names)

 This file is only written to disk when the crawler is closed cleanly.
 If the crawler resumes but cannot access this file, it will not be able to load the requests.queue or recover any of the pending requests.

 Example::